How to Add Social Media Icons to an Email Signature

 App developers can only support so many older versions.
 If you’re running an old version of the Pinterest app, a recent backend change by Pinterest could have made it incompatible.

 Like the mobile app, web browsers are constantly being updated to patch security holes and improve how they render modern websites.
-Running an old browser can definitely cause problems with a media-rich site like Pinterest.
+Running an old browser can definitely cause problems with a media-rich site like Pinterest, especially if you're trying to optimize Pinterest Pins for visual quality and performance.
 Check your browser's settings menu (usually under "About") to see if there's an update available.

 Check if your phone or computer has a pending software update (e.g., in Settings >, General >, Software Update on iOS or Settings >, System update on Android).
 These system-level updates often include critical bug fixes that can resolve app compatibility issues.